-During the year ended October 31, 2018, the Company's US subsidiary, Trans Superior Resources, Inc. has entered into an agreement to lease 1,314 acres of mineral rights on the south, west and north sides of the PCM claims from a subsidiary of Newmont Mining Corporation.
+During the year ended October 31, 2018, the Company's US subsidiary, Trans Superior Resources, Inc. entered into an agreement to lease 1,314 acres of mineral rights on the south, west and north sides of the PCM claims from a subsidiary of Newmont Mining Corporation.
+In June 2019, the Company provided notice to Newmont to terminate the lease.